hannahdesmond/mastery-curriculum/chapter9/README.md

 gimme_five
 ```

-Remember that procedures are read by the computer _instruction-by-instruction_.
-When the computer hits a `return` statement, it'll stop executing the procedure inside the method, and just return whatever it sees.
+Remember from [Chapter 4](../chapter4/README.md) that procedures are executed by the object _instruction-by-instruction_.
+When an object hits a `return` statement, it'll stop executing the procedure inside the method, and just return whatever it's told to.
+In the example above, the object on which `gimme_five` is defined – the main object – proceeds through the procedure, stopping when it sees `return 5`, and returning `5` as the return value.

-That means that any instructions after a `return` instruction won't be executed:
+This 'stop when you see return' gimmick means that any instructions after a `return` instruction won't be executed:

 ```eval-ruby
 def stop_halfway